CoreySumma/astrology/README.md

 - Make sure location services is enabled.

-- Select your Star Sign.
+- Select your Zodiac Sign.

 - Click the "Ask The Universe" Button.